Transport in Portugal: Urban mass transit

 The two largest metropolitan areas have subway systems: Lisbon Metro and Metro Transportes do Sul in the Lisbon metropolitan area and Porto Metro in the Porto Metropolitan Area, each with more than 35 km of lines.
 In Portugal, Lisbon tram services have been supplied by the Companhia de Carris de Ferro de Lisboa (Carris), for over a century.
 In Porto, a tram network, of three lines, began construction on 12 September 1895, the first in the Iberian Peninsula.

-All major cities and towns have their own local urban transport network, as well as taxi services.
+All major cities and towns have their own local urban bus transport network, as well as taxi services.

 Airports

 Lisbon's geographical position makes it a stopover point for many foreign airlines at airports all over the country.
 The government decided to build a new airport outside Lisbon, in Montijo, to replace Lisbon Portela Airport.
 Currently, the most important airports are in Lisbon, Porto, Faro, Funchal (Madeira) and Ponta Delgada (Azores).
 The national airline is TAP Air Portugal.